 You could also add 1 cup dried cranberries or 1 cup candied ginger or 1 cup semi-sweet chocolate chips too and to the dry ingredients after the butter has been worked in!

-If using the chocolate chips, skip the chai tea and use 1 Tbsp (15 ml) of fresh orange juice.
+If using the chocolate chips, skip the chai tea and use 1 tablespoon (15 ml) of fresh orange juice.
 The orange and chocolate with the pumpkin will be a delicious combination!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.